 - What are you skilled at?
 (I know lots of guys who would love to make a living playing baseball or basketball, but they lack the skills.)

 - What are you the subject expert on?
 (Those same guys might make awesome trainers or coaches.)

 - What do you love to do?

 - What did you want to be when you were a child?
-(Oftentimes, some well-meaning adult told you that your dreams were foolish so you have been writing them off for years.
+(Often, some well-meaning adult told you that your dreams were foolish, so you have been writing them off for years.
 What can you salvage from those dreams?)

-Now that you re-discovered what you wanted to be, continue reading to learn how you can increase your dedication to work you’re passionate about.
+Now that you re-discovered what you wanted to be continue reading to learn how to increase your dedication to your passionate work.

 How To Increase Your Dedication To Work You Already Love

 1. Burn the boats.

 For too many people, we come to a crossroads.

 We must choose between work that we love and work that pays the bills.